 Our resident midwife discusses the available research on home births.
-Home birth has always been a contentious issue in Australia, largely fuelled by the media and the medical profession.
+Home birth has always been a contentious issue in Australia, largely fueled by the media and the medical profession.
 Your personal feelings about home birth may also be affected by previous birth experiences, the feelings of your friends and family and whether you think the journey is as important as the outcome or that a healthy baby is the aim, regardless of how it gets here.
 The biggest fears surrounding home birth usually boil down to one question, is it safe?

 There are many studies into the safety of home birth but not many good quality ones.
 Unfortunately it is the poor quality studies that the media usually report on.
 Flawed studies have included women who had initially planned a home birth but then transferred to hospital care during pregnancy due to a complication arising.
 These women may have birthed in hospital but are included in the home birth statistics because of their initial intention to home birth.
 They have also included women who have birthed at home with known risk factors or without a midwife or medical practitioner present.
 If you are looking for information on home birth you need to dig deep!